giuven95/chatgpt-failures/README.md

-# ChatGPT failure archive
+# LLM failure archive (ChatGPT)
-A repo containing ChatGPT failure cases for further study.
+A repo containing failure cases for ChatGPT and similar models, with the purpose of further study.
 I think it could be useful for:
 * comparison with other models (e.g. the future GPT4, also Open-Assistant)
 * creation of synthetic data for testing and/or training

+**Click on the underlined sentences to show details**

+## New Bing failures

+Since they are likely to get patched out quickly over time, the failures for the Bing AI model will be classified based on date rather than logical categories.

+### 2023-02-12

+TODO

+## ChatGPT failures

 Note that the January 30 update of ChatGPT appears to have improved the chatbot's performance with arithmetic and trick questions.
 This page will be updated over time.

-**Click on the underlined sentences to show details**

-## Failure cases

 ### Ages
 <details>